The Ultimate Guide to All Things Pumpkin in Durham

 Bean Traders | 105 W. North Carolina 54 #249

-Bean Traders had an assortment of seasonal pastries like pumpkin pie tarts and cookies covered in frosting!
+Bean Traders had an assortment of seasonal pastries like pumpkin pie tarts and decorated cookies.
 Treat yourself to a cup of coffee and something sweet.

 The Parlour | 117 Market St. Durham

 The Parlour always has fun seasonal specials that you definitely want to try.
 Stop by for a scoop or pint filled with pumpkin, apple cider, and other fall flavors.

 Sweets by Shada | 105 W. Morgan St.

 Head downtown to Sweets by Shada for delicious melt-in-your-mouth pumpkin spice macarons filled with fall spices.